Real Estate Calculator

 1. Add down payment, buying costs, and improvements for cash invested.

-2. Subtract selling costs and loan payoff from sale price.
+2. Subtract selling costs and loan payoff from the selling price for net sale proceeds.

 3. Compare net sale proceeds with cash invested.